 - No Stuff Sack or Pocket

-This packable rain jacket hits the mark right between entry-level rain jacket and top of the line to deliver a versatile rain jacket sure to keep you dry.
+This packable rain jacket hits the mark right between entry-level and top-of-the-line to deliver a versatile rain jacket that keeps you dry.
 When we first got our hands on this jacket, the quality difference from the Marmot Precip was vast.
 It’s close to a proper shell jacket, and the 2.5L Gore-Tex material feels durable and waterproof.
 It’s a great material that holds up the elements with the benefits of breathability.

 To make the matter better, if you order the jacket when publishing this article, it’s on sale—making it an incredible value if you’re in the market for a quality piece of rain gear that will be great in the mountains, rainforests, or just around home.